tuthang102/PythonNotebooks/README.md

 # CodeExample
-This folder contains a some of the fun codes I wrote for my classes and research.
+This folder contains a some of the fun codes I wrote.